 When applying for a mortgage with a DMP, the amount you'll be able to borrow will be affected by your credit history.
 A term you’ll hear a lot is loan-to-value (LTV).
 LTV refers to the size of the loan you need in relation to the cost of the property you're buying.

 Lenders usually want a deposit of around 10%.
 But the more you can put down the better, because it means you owe less back to the lender.
-It can also open up the better mortgage rates.
+It can also open up more competitive interest rates.
 If you have bad credit, you'll probably be asked to put down at least 15% for a deposit (85% LTV).
 You can read more in our Guide: How Does Bad Credit Affect Loan to Value

-If you're struggling to save for a deposit, there are government schemes available like Help to Buy (for first time buyers) which only requires a 5% deposit.
+If you're struggling to save for a deposit, there are government schemes available like the Mortgage Guarantee Scheme and Help to Buy (for first time buyers) which only requires a 5% deposit.
 Though getting a 95% LTV mortgage will be tricky with a DMP and other serious credit issues, so you'll need a specialist mortgage broker to talk you through your options.
-Make an enquiry.
+Make an enquiry to speak to a Mortgage Expert.

 Yes, you can remortgage with a DMP.
 But there are a few things to consider.
 You might be looking to remortgage to consolidate your debts and reduce/clear your DMP - which is an option.
 However, you should ensure you are in a good position when it comes to remortgaging.
 Ideally, you should own a good percentage of your home, and should choose a time when the property is worth more than when you bought it.